Oil Kumar: Professional life

 He was known to be a brilliant strategist who did not condone violence and even made sure that no bloodshed took place during his reign.

 His charm, convincing ability and tactical skill saw him rise through the ranks and he became the Don of Bangalore between 1988 and 1990.
 He was a visionary who saw great potential in the city and wanted to establish himself as a businessman and saw his life as only a means to that end.

 Though most of his activities, his inner circle and intentions were shrouded in secrecy, he is alleged to have created a nascent network stretching from Sri Lanka to the Middle East and Russia etc.

 His expenditure was said to be close to crore a month and revenue generation capacity of ₹3 crore per month in 1989.

 During his last days he was said to be making inroads into the field of real estate and made large-scale investments in land around Bangalore city.
-Muttappa Rai well planned and killed Oil Kumar.
+Muttappa Rai planned well and killed Oil Kumar.
 He died on 20 November 1990.